How to Configure Cloud Data Synchronization with Empty Database

 12. Repeat steps 7-11 for all other objects that you want to sync.

-After we have created the synchronization package, we want to keep the data in sync automatically.
-For this, we will configure the package to run every hour during workdays.
+After we have created the synchronization, we want to keep the data in sync automatically.
+For this, we will configure the integration to run every hour during workdays.

 Skyvia uses LastModifiedData and CreatedDate fields to track changes in Salesforce, and it creates its own tracking tables and triggers to track changes in the database.